Andrei Tsikota

-Biography

-Education, early years
+Early life and education

 Andrei Tsikota was born into a peasant family in Plavushka, now Smarhon District, northwestern Belarus, then part of the Russian Empire.
 He graduated from a gymnasium in Ashmiany, a seminary in Vilno and from the Theological Academy in St. Petersburg (1917).
-On 13 June 1914 he was ordained to the priesthood by Archbishop Vincent Kliuchynski.
+On 13 June 1914, he was ordained to the priesthood by Archbishop Vincent Kliuchynski.
 After graduation, Fr.
 Tsikota served as the pastor of the Maladzechna parish.

 In May 1917, Tsikota participated in the first congress of Belarusian Roman Catholic clergy that took place in Minsk.

 In 1918, Tsikota moved to Minsk to teach at a priest seminary.
 In the same year, he also became member of the Rada of the Belarusian Democratic Republic.
 In 1919, he was member of the Provisional Belarusian National Committee (Часовы беларускі нацыянальны камітэт), a Belarusian coordination body on the territory controlled by Poland during the Soviet-Polish War.

 In interwar Poland

 In 1920, Tsikota entered the novitiate of the Congregation of Marian Fathers, making his first vows in September 1921.
 Between 1921 and 1923, Tsikota was on a mission in the United States, serving the Lithuanian American community as well conducting retreats parish missions for Lithuanian, Polish, and Belarusian immigrants.

 After returning to the Second Polish Republic in 1923, Tsikota served at the Marian parish in Druja, West Belarus.
 He was instrumental in the organization of a local school and supervised the organization of the Congregation of the Sisters Handmaids of Jesus in the Eucharist.
 In 1925 he became Novice Master at the newly opened Belarusian Marian novitiate in Druja.

-In interwar Poland, Tsikota was an active member of the Belarusian catholic movement and advocated for the broad introduction of Belarusian language into the life of the Catholic church.
-Tsikota had to face obstacles by the Polish state and its discriminatory policies towards the Belarusian minority.
+In interwar Poland, Tsikota was an active leader of the Belarusian Greek Catholic Church and advocated for the revival of the Belarusian language into the Catholic Church in Belarus.
+Tsikota had to face obstacles by the Government of the Second Polish Republic and its discriminatory policies towards the Belarusian minority.

 In July 1927, Fr.
-Tsikota represented Belarusian Greek-Catholics at the Fifth Uniate Congress in Velehrad (Czechoslovakia).
+Tsikota represented Belarusian Greek-Catholic Church at the Fifth Uniate Congress in Velehrad (Czechoslovakia).

 Between 1933 and 1939 Tsikota was twice elected Superior General of the Congregation of Marian fathers in Rome.
 While performing his duties, he continued to support the Belarusian catholic institutions in Druja.